DStar1/filler/README.md

 The game appears on the standard input.

-The aim of the game is to put more pieces on the map than the ennemy.
+The aim of the game is to put more pieces on the map than the enemy.

 # Usage